Rejuvenation: Modern developments

 Aging is the accumulation of damage to macromolecules, cells, tissues and organs in and on the body which, when it can no longer be tolerated by an organism, ultimately leads to its death.
 If any of that damage can be repaired, the result is rejuvenation.

 There have been many experiments which have been shown to increase the maximum life span of laboratory animals, thereby achieving life extension.
 A few experimental methods such as replacing hormones to youthful levels have had considerable success in partially rejuvenating laboratory animals and humans.
 A 2011 experiment involved breeding genetically manipulated mice that lacked an enzyme called telomerase, causing the mice to age prematurely and suffer ailments.
 When the mice were given injections to reactivate the enzyme, it repaired the damaged tissues and reversed the signs of aging.
 There are at least eight important hormones that decline with age: 1. human growth hormone (HGH); 2. the sexual hormones: testosterone or oestrogen/progesterone; 3. erythropoietin (EPO); 4. insulin; 5.
 DHEA; 6. melatonin; 7. thyroid; 8. pregnenolone.
 In theory, if all or some of these hormones are replaced, the body will respond to them as it did when it was younger, thus repairing and restoring many body functions.
 In line with this, recent experiments show that heterochronic parabiosis, i.e. connecting the circulatory systems of young and old animal, leads to the rejuvenation of the old animal, including restoration of proper stem cell function.
 Similar experiments show that grafting old muscles into young hosts leads to their complete restoration, whereas grafting young muscles into old hosts does not.
 These experiments show that aging is mediated by systemic environment, rather than being an intrinsic cell property.
 Clinical trials based on transfusion of young blood were scheduled to begin in 2014.
 Another intervention that is gaining popularity is epigenetic reprogramming.
 Through the use of Yamanaka factors, aged cells can revert to a younger state.
+It has been demonstrated that reprogramming induces a youthful epigenetic state and can restore vision after injury.
+Only through reprogramming were stochastic epigenetic variations, which accumulate with age, successfully reversed, as demonstrated by a stochastic data-based clock.

 Most attempts at genetic repair have traditionally involved the use of a retrovirus to insert a new gene into a random position on a chromosome.
 But by attaching zinc fingers (which determine where transcription factors bind) to endonucleases (which break DNA strands), homologous recombination can be induced to correct and replace defective (or undesired) DNA sequences.
 The first applications of this technology are to isolate stem cells from the bone marrow of patients having blood disease mutations, to correct those mutations in laboratory dishes using zinc finger endonucleases and to transplant the stem cells back into the patients.
+More recent efforts leverage CRISPR-Cas systems or adeno-associated viruses (AAVs).

 Enhanced DNA repair has been proposed as a potential rejuvenation strategy.

 Stem cell regenerative medicine uses three different strategies: